-I talk about the myth of self-esteem and the negative connotations that this concept can have on us.
+Self esteem involves endless judgment of comparing yourself to others around you.
+I discuss the negative impact that this concept has on us.
 For more, see The Myth of Self Esteem.

 Jean was a middle-aged rancher who I saw for a second opinion from a neighboring state.
 She filled out an extensive spine pain questionnaire, which included many psychosocial questions in addition to a history and diagram of the pain.
 She was healthy and normally an extremely physically active rancher.
 Her low back … Read More